October 27, 2010

 Presumably, Bristol got knocked up while on the abstinance plan.
 So I guess her argument is, had I followed that plan, I wouldn’t be knocked up.
 Therefore, abstinence works.
 It just doesn’t work for stupid sluts like me.

 Ok, Bristol, your mom probably told you not to run with scissors.
-What a stupid bitch your mom was.
+What a moron your mom was.
 She should have put you on the scissors-abstinence plan.
 She should have told you never to use scissors, and then there’s no chance you’d ever get hurt from running with them.

 The effectiveness of all birth control methods is evaluated not on whether people perfectly implement them, but on how successful at not getting pregnant the people are who report that they intend to implement the method.